| |

 The truth is Dry skin= and older-looking skin.

-Dry brushing helps the skin shed dead skin cells and will help the skin absorb the moisturizer better & stay silky smooth.
+Dry brushing helps the skin shed dead skin cells, allowing it to absorb moisturizer better & stay silky smooth.

 Related article: The benefits of dry brushing